isovector/reasonablypolymorphic.com/site/blog/generic-parallel-fp.lagda.md

 Figure out the extensional behavior first, and then figure out how to implement it.

-This all harkens back to my review of another of Elliott's papers, [Arrows and Adders][arrows], which starts from the extensional behavior of natural addition (encoded as the Peano naturals), and then derives a chain of proofs showing that our everyday binary adders preserve this behavior.
+This all harkens back to my review of another of Elliott's papers, [Adders and Arrows][arrows], which starts from the extensional behavior of natural addition (encoded as the Peano naturals), and then derives a chain of proofs showing that our everyday binary adders preserve this behavior.

-[arrows]: /blog/arrows-and-adders
+[arrows]: /blog/adders-and-arrows

 Anyway, let's switch topics and consider a weird fact of the world.
 Why do so many parallel algorithms require gnarly array indexing?
 Here's an example I